A liquid, light peanut butter and jelly sandwich, heightened with unsweetened chocolate and displaying enormous smoothness and quality. Great product.

 The business about the Centennial is somewhat confusing: Varela Hermanos traces its origins back to 1908 when Don José Varela Blanco founded the Ingenio San Isidro sugar mill, the first in Panama, with alcohol distillation beginning in 1936.
 So I’m unclear how this rum was first issued in late 2010 to commemorate a hundred years of operations.

-According to online remarks made by others, but not represented on the bottle or its box, the Centuria contains no additives for colouring or flavour.
+According to online remarks made by others at the time, but not represented on the bottle or its box, the Centuria contains no additives for colouring or flavour.
+This is, however, contradicted by hydrometer tests here (27g/L) and by Drejer (20g/L) and PhilthyRum (20g/L).